ltwmori/cancer-cells-classification/README.md

 - google colab

 ## Issues
-The web app runs only locally.
+- The web app runs only locally.
 The deployment of the web app in the Heroku was not successful due to huge size of the repo (files' size ~525 MB, while Heroku allows max 500MB).
+- accuracy: 0.8819
 <br/><br/>
 ![](app.gif)